How to Paint Over Your Old Terrazzo Flooring?

 Step 5.
 Seal your terrazzo floor

-Applying the water-based sealer to your dull terrazzo floors, not only adds a glossy appearance but will also help keep the paint from chipping.
+Applying the water-based penetrative sealer to your painted terrazzo floors adds a glossy appearance and will also help keep the paint from chipping.

 So, after the second paint coat is dried completely, finish off the freshly painted surface with a protective sealer finish using a good-quality acrylic sealant and a paintbrush.

-This is important to allow enough time for the paint, and sealer to dry up and get cured.
+Tip: You should avoid walking on the refreshed terrazzo floor surface for up to 24 hours.
+This is important to allow enough time for the paint and sealer to dry up and cure.

 Can You Stain Your Old Terrazzo Floor?

-While it’s possible to stain your old terrazzo floor to restore and bring its shine, it’s important to know that not all terrazzo floorings can be stained.
+While it’s possible to stain your old terrazzo floor to restore and refresh its look, it’s important to know that not all kinds of terrazzo flooring can be stained.

 Basically, when you are applying the stain to your floor, the marble and stone particles being impermeable will not take the stain color – it’s only the porous cementitious part that will absorb the stain.